alexandreborges/malwoverview/README.md

 # HISTORY

-Version 1.7.4:
+Version 1.7.5:

       This version:

             * It has been fixed a problem related to sample submission to Hybrid Analysis on Windows operating system.
+Additionally,                   file name handling has been also fixed.

 Version 1.7.3: